-Mr. Salzman pointed to the fact that some retailers and jobbers, in and about Newark and New York City, as well, were running sales, but losing money; that these same dealers were losers in business in the end because they could not afford to give real service.
+Mr. Salzman pointed to the fact that some retailers and jobbers, in and about Newark and New York City, as well, were running sales, but losing money; that these same dealers were losers in business in the end because they could not afford to give real service can get far ahead.'

-service.

-"And no business," says Mortimer

-J. Salzman, "which does not give real
+"And no business," says Mortimer J. Salzman, "which does not give real